14 February 2023 – A new study has shown that small firms with funny business names attract more customers and make more sales.

 A creative business name together with a cleverly designed logo could boost the chances of success and increase the customer base as well as sales.

-Simply Business’s survey has also given small businesses some good news.
+Simply Business’s survey has also given small firms some good news.
 88% of respondents said that they prefer to shop at small, local or independent businesses rather than larger chains.

-This shows that consumers are aware of the importance of small businesses to their local communities.
+This shows that consumers are aware of the importance of small companies to their local communities.

 41% of respondents prefer to shop small because they want their money to make a direct impact.
 39% said that the service is better with small and independent businesses compared to larger chains.

-With people already keen to shop with local businesses, a memorable name that shows sense of humour can improve the chances of small shops to stand out even further.
+With people already keen to shop with local companies, a memorable name that shows sense of humour can improve the chances of small shops to stand out even further.

 With six million SMEs across the UK, acting as the lifeblood of our communities and collectively providing trillions of pounds to the UK economy, the competition out there is fierce.
 A smart business name has never been so important – it’s usually the first thing a potential customer will interact with.